-In Jungian science, Archetypes are the archaic patterns or forms or the elements of the collective unconscious which have been there since an endemic period of time and recollected as myths.
+In Jungian science, Archetypes are the old patterns or forms or the elements of the collective unconscious which have been there since an endemic period and recollected as myths.
 They are the inherited potentials of humans which are realized when they enter cognizance as images or manifest in behavior on interaction with the outside world.
 (Wiki)

 We humans need stories (or myths) to thrive- stories of hope, stories of deranged wars and the heroes who rose from there, tales of immense magnanimity or the depictions of tyranny.
-We sought all kind of stories, we also tell all kind of stories.
+We sought all kinds of stories, and we also tell all sorts of stories.
 What are stories anyway?
 And why do we tell them?

 Stories are the events on a particular subject matter that you tell to the listener.
-It can be anything- your regular workplace gossips, local news, it can be about your current mood, a fling from the past.
-Like I said, it can be anything and everything.
-The day we learned distinct patterns of communication, something inside us instigated to pass down the things we have seen, felt, heard and experienced.
-If there are reasons to it- one would be the human instinct to protect.
+It can be anything- your regular workplace gossip, local news, and it can be about your current mood, a fling from the past.
+As I said, it can be anything and everything.
+The day we learned distinct patterns of communication, something inside us instigated to pass down the things we have seen, felt, heard, and experienced.
+If there are reasons for it- one would be the human instinct to protect.

 For instance, when the family elders sit around a campfire and tell their grandchildren the stories of their hardship to survive.
 How each year the climate is getting rough.
-Winds are getting stronger, the temperature is dropping.
-Half the year, fields are being covered in snow and icy rivers.
-Without having sufficient warmth the plants are dying.
+Winds are getting stronger, and the temperature is dropping.
+Half the year, fields are covered in snow and icy rivers.
+Without having sufficient warmth, the plants are dying.
 The land is becoming more unsuitable and barren.
 How would you think the children will feel?
-Some of them might start thinking- how difficult it would for them after 10 or 20 years?
+Some of them might start thinking- how difficult it would be for them after 10 or 20 years?
 Some even think to relocate and find a land where they can survive with their family and cattle.
-Some child may aim to resurrect the dead land which his ancestors called home for generations.
+Some children may aim to resurrect the dead area which his ancestors called home for generations.

 The second reason is another human instinct- to say that we were there.
-Saying like- we lived.
-We lived here in this time.
+We were saying as we lived.
+We lived here at this time.
 Our lives were like this.
-There is a saying “You can't be immortal but your story can be told for thousand years."
-When we carved our lives on the stones, we hoped someday someone will come and find the way to our lives.
+There is a saying, "You can't be immortal, but your story can be told for a thousand years."
+When we carved our lives on the stones, we hoped someday someone would come and find the way to our lives.
 In those ruins, we left our hidden gem of immortality.

 So, why do we sought the myths?

 Think about it.
-The way we perform art, the way we dance, the music we listen, the things we watch, the books we read--in every single event we follow some culture pattern or the archetypal behavior-- we follow stories about things that may or may not be true.
+The way we perform art, the way we dance, the music we listen to, the things we watch, the books we read--in every single event we follow some culture pattern or the archetypal behavior-- we follow stories that may or may not be accurate.
 We admire the heroic deeds of individuals who may or may not exist, for the most part.
 And along with these, we have been connecting ourselves with the society as a storyteller or a listener or as a carrier of the traditions.
 That is how the archetypes passed to us through the collective unconscious.

 Jungian Psychology and the Modern Demigod Archetypes

 Before jumping into the whirlwind, I must say we all are connected in one way or another.
 There was one Hungarian author Frigyes Karinthy -who proposed the "Six degrees of separation" theory.
-According to him everyone and everything on this planet are connected in a maximum of six steps.
+According to him, everyone and everything on this planet are connected in a maximum of six steps.
 You can think of it as a chain of chains that has uncountable joints, who knows where and how magically it connects us to the other person.
 That is why this story I am writing is indeed connected with you-- just as you're connected with me now as a reader and I am with you as a writer.

 There's no puzzle we can't solve like there's no no-man' s-land that we set eyes on and can't conquer.
 Ladies and gentlemen, welcome to this compelling melodramatic presentation of individuals that you don't come across often.
-It's a caliber and ambiance of refinement quite deserving of the attention (for better or worse).
+It's caliber and ambiance of refinement quite deserving of the attention (for better or worse).

-As I am a book lover so do a game and comic lover too.
+As I am a book lover, so do a game and comic lover too.
 There are times I thought are these things only meant for entertainment?
-Because I have been greatly influenced by some of these superhuman characters for their unique heroic and villainy ways.
-And I look at them as this century demigods coming from a virtual reality.
-My intention is to define their archetypes and correlate with us.
+Because I have been greatly influenced by some of these superhuman characters for their unique heroic and evil ways.
+And I look at them as this century demigods coming from virtual reality.
+I intend to define their archetypes and correlate them with us.
 Even if we can't fly, breathe fire, shower thunder-- regardless of any of this the messages these mythical beings bring are primal and clearly say what it means to be human.

 Archetype 1 - The Shadow

-To define this archetype I would like all of us to travel the nightmarish city of Gotham.
+To define this archetype, I would like all of us to travel to the nightmarish city of Gotham.
 Yes, you guessed right.
 The protagonist of our show and the man who stimulated the popularity of western superheroes- Bruce Wayne the alter ego of Batman.

 A hero but unlike any superheroes.
-This Dark Knight does not possess any superpowers; rather, he relies on his genius intellect, combat prowess, martial arts abilities, detective skills, science and technology and vast wealth.
-In addition, he is a rebellious, very brave, insanely handsome, super strong-- we all scream about this on and on.
+This Dark Knight does not possess any superpowers; instead, he relies on his genius intellect, combat prowess, martial arts abilities, detective skills, science and technology, and vast wealth.
+Besides, he is a rebellious, very brave, insanely handsome, super strong-- we all scream about this on and on.

-Jung's theory (Wiki): In Jungian psychology, the shadow is an unconscious aspect of the personality which is outside of the conscious ego.
-While our consciousness is essentially made out of behaviors and memories we judge as positive, our Shadow differentiates by holding emotions, behaviors, and memories we label as negative or painful.
-In a shadow, constructive perspectives might be incorporated but most of the parts remain camouflaged under the thumb points of low self-esteem ness, anxieties, and false beliefs.
+Jung's theory (Wiki): In Jungian psychology, the Shadow is an unconscious aspect of the personality which is outside of the conscious ego.
+While our consciousness is mainly made out of behaviors and memories, we judge as positive, and our Shadow differentiates by holding emotions, behaviors, and memories we label as adverse or painful.
+In a shadow, constructive perspectives might be incorporated, but most of the parts remain camouflaged under the thumb points of low self-esteem ness, anxieties, and false beliefs.

 Coming back to the story, Bruce's parents died in the hands of a no-named robber in the Gotham City's notorious Crime Alley.
-He witnessed it when he was so small to understand what a crime even is.
-Even though, the ongoing events triggered his dream to be a justice hero… We have seen how tormented he is for not being able to forget that cursed night.
-That is his shadow-- it overwhelms his psyche.
+He witnessed it when he was too small to understand what a crime even is.
+Even though the ongoing events triggered his dream to be a justice hero… We have seen how tormented he is for not being able to forget that cursed night.
+That is his Shadow-- it overwhelms his psyche.

-Yet he is the epitome of heroes, why?
+He is the epitome of heroes.
+Why?
 How can he fight with his other self?

 He doesn't fight.
 He accepts it.
-Thence he ventures into the night, being claded with a bat costume and mask.
-That represents his inner subconsciousness -the shadow (Note: Go back a little and read how the archetypes get manifested).
+Thence he ventures into the night, being played with a bat costume and mask.
+That represents his inner subconsciousness -the Shadow (Note: Go back a little and read how the archetypes get manifested).

-Nobody knows, who is behind that mask nor care about it, but the citizens of Gotham believe the symbol of Batman.
+Nobody knows who is behind that mask nor care about it, but the citizens of Gotham believe the symbol of Batman.
 They define him for the work he does as a protector.
-The conclusion here is, if we can understand and accept the part of ourself that we self-conceptualize as "That's not me or that can't be me”, we can bring out unimaginable courage, strength and that is the true power of a shadow archetype.
+The conclusion is, if a person can understand and accept the part of the psyche that he self-conceptualizes as "That's not me or that can't be me," he can bring out the unimaginable courage, strength.
+And that is the real power of a shadow archetype.

 My Last Note:

-He also adds- a person looks at a shadow in many different angles.
-You may see it as a good side of a bad person that he/she is trying to hide.
-It can also be a good side of a good person that other people think is good (morally) but can't be followed because of many man-made reasons.
+He also adds- a person looks at a shadow from many different angles.
+You may see it as the right side of the wrong person that he/she is trying to hide.
+It can also be a right side of a good person that other people think is good (morally) but can't be followed because of many human-made reasons.
 Therefore, a shadow can be a good ally and also can be a worthy opponent to bring out your desired self.
-(For more)

 Archetype 2: The Mirrored Hero

 Mirror invokes the reflection, the trace of your soul, the parallel-self also means the pellucidity or clearness.
 This is an archetypal behavior of a person who is courageous enough to show what he is.
 Ladies and gentlemen, here we go again, delving into the world of another kind- The Iron Man.
-As I'll refer to going forward, in Ironman we're introduced to Tony Stark, a rich patriot with an injured heart.
-Similar to Batman, he doesn't possess any kind of power, if I say in one line- he is a partial human and partial machine.
+As I'll refer to going forward, in Ironman, we're introduced to Tony Stark, a wealthy patriot with a wounded heart.
+Similar to Batman, he doesn't possess any power, if I say in one line- he is part human and partial machine.

-Yet unlike Batman, he is not persistent enough to keep his identity secret (he blurted it out on a press conference).
+Unlike Batman, he is not persistent enough to keep his identity secret (he blurted it out at a press conference).
 Well, many of you would argue -- that's because he is a narcissist also a bit attention seeking.
 In my viewpoint, that is the confidence he shows on himself.

 The upcoming archetypes:

-The trickster, The Conqueror, The Sage, The Magician, The devout, The fervid, The wolf, The Creator, The Adventurer, The wise old man, The Persona, The great mother, The self, The Anima, The animus, and many more (may not entitle the same because I do like to experiment, so the real post will be very different).
+The trickster, The Conqueror, The Sage, The Magician, The devout, The fervid, The Wolf, The Creator, The Adventurers, The wise old man, The Persona, The great mother, The self, The Anima, The animus, and many more (may not entitle the same because I do like to experiment, so the real post will be very different).

-It may not be one of those business or tech-savvy posts you wanted to read but this has the worth to request some of your time.
-And I am quite confirmed, this will positively alter your brainwaves and show you the many different aspects of your "Self" and "Psyche".
+It may not be one of those business or tech-savvy posts you wanted to read, but this has the worth to request some of your time.
+And I am entirely confirmed, this will positively alter your brainwaves and show you the many different aspects of “yourself” and ''Psyche."